annaprotasio/TE_ManAnnot/README.md

 # TE_ManAnnot
-Accompanying repository for our publications on manual curation methods for Transposable Elements.
+Accompanying repository for our publication on manual curation methods for Transposable Elements.